Batyrkhanes/Python-projects/2_Area_&_Perimeter_Finder/README.md

 # 🐍 My Second Python Project

 Hello!
-This is my second Python project.
+This is my second Python terminal project.

 This program can **calculate the perimeter and area**, and **display the figure** —
 such as **rectangles**, **circles**, **squares**, **triangles**, **pentagons**, and **hexagons**.